Get to know Slovenian wine - Podravje region, Štajerska Slovenia wine district

 - Maribor has slate and gneiss with different proportions of clay.
 The topsoil is well ventilated and well-drained.

-- Most of the vineyards can be found from 250 to 400 m.
+Most of the vineyards can be found from 250 to 400 m altitude.

-Welschriesling: is the most planted grape, but varietal wine is not popular.
+Welschriesling: is the most planted grape, but as a varietal wine is not popular.
 It works well in white blends on entry-level and in sweet wines.

 Sauvignon Blanc: is fruity, crisp, aromatic, and herbaceous.
 In Slovenia is called only Sauvignon, and every wine house was some examples of it.